 According to a 2012 analysis of data from the Copenhagen City Heart study, a moderate jogging habit can add between five and six years to your life.
 But before you lace up for ultramarathon training, consider research from the University of South Carolina.
 It found that people who run more than 20 miles a week, faster than 7 miles an hour, or more than five times a week seem to lose the longevity boost.

 A 2011 study found that people who ate cruciferous vegetables, like broccoli, cauliflower and cabbage, tend to live longer lives.
 Researchers suggest this may be tied to the veggies’ vitamin C and nutrient count.
-For more life-lengthening foods, check out these 25 Foods to Keep You Young Forever!
+For more life-lengthening foods, learn how to Stay Young and Lean With These 20 Anti-Aging Superfoods.

 Find a reason to live

-A study of 1,400 senior citizens found that those who believed they were living for a reason had a 30% lower rate of cognitive decline.
+A study of 1,400 senior citizens found that those who believed they were living for a reason had a 30 percent lower rate of cognitive decline.
 The belief may protect your brain from the eventual effects of Alzheimer’s disease, according to researchers at Chicago’s Rush University Medical Center.

-Better access to education, access to health care, a lower risk of violent crime — having more money in the bank means a longer life.
-To get there, adopt these apply these 25 Life-Changing Lessons from Super-Successful Men!
+Better access to education, access to health care, a lower risk of violent crime—having more money in the bank means a longer life.
+To get there, adopt these 25 Life-Changing Lessons from Super-Successful Men.

 Get a pet

 Research shows that both cat and dog owners tend to live longer than their petless peers.
 One study found that owning a cat could cut your risk for heart attack by nearly one-third!
 Did you know that certain dog breeds can improve your mental health?
-See why You Don’t Need a Shrink — You Need a Jack Russell Terrier.
+Learn about that and more with the 15 Amazing Healthy Benefits of Adopting a Pet.

 Get enough sleep…

-According to a study published in the Journal of Sleep Research, getting less than six hours of sleep a night comes with a 10% increase in risk of death!
+According to a study published in the Journal of Sleep Research, getting less than six hours of sleep a night comes with a 10 percent increase in risk of death.
 Studies have pinpointed seven to eight hours of shuteye as optimal.

 …but not too much

-But long sleepers could face a 30 percent higher risk of premature death, according to a study from University of Warwick in the UK and the Federico II University Medical School in Italy.
+But long sleepers could face a 30 percent higher risk of premature death, according to a study from University of Warwick in the United Kingdom and the Federico II University Medical School in Italy.

 Have more sex

-A 2010 study of 1,165 middle-aged men showed that having sex once a month or less is linked with a 45% higher risk of heart disease than having sex two to three times a week.
+A 2010 study of 1,165 middle-aged men showed that having sex once a month or less is linked with a 45 percent higher risk of heart disease than having sex two to three times a week.